The second step: communicating cars

 From assisted driving to autonomous driving

 Following the automatic activation of headlamps or the starter, a host of other driving tasks are being added to lead to the emergence of an increasingly autonomous vehicle.
-PSA Group is channelling this momentum to draw up its roadmap.
+Groupe PSA is channelling this momentum to draw up its roadmap.

 “Hands-on” assisted driving by 2017

-Starting in 2017, PSA Group will bring motorists “hands-on” assisted driving services for which drivers maintain control at all times.
+Starting in 2017, Groupe PSA will bring motorists “hands-on” assisted driving services for which drivers maintain control at all times.
 Thus equipped, intelligent cars will be able to activate the automatic braking and lane keeping functions while providing assistance in traffic jams on expressways and in parking manoeuvres – situations that often involve inattention or stress.

 Driving assistance to reduce CO2 emissions